-Pulmonary complications may occur secondarily to blood clots (pulmonary emboli), fat deposits (fat emboli), pneumonia, or partial collapse of the lungs after general anesthesia.
-Pulmonary emboli can be life-threatening or fatal in some circumstances.
+Pulmonary complications may occur secondarily to blood clots (pulmonary emboli), fat deposits (fat emboli), pneumonia, or damage to your lungs after sclerotherapy.
+Pulmonary emboli can be lifethreatening or fatal in some circumstances.
 Inactivity and other conditions may increase the incidence of blood clots traveling to the lungs causing a major blood clot that may result in death.
 It is important to discuss with Dr. Brown any past history of swelling in your legs or blood clots that may contribute to this condition.
-Cardiac complications are a risk with any surgery and anesthesia, even in patients without symptoms.
+Cardiac complications are a risk with any sclerotherapy procedure, even in patients without symptoms.
 If you experience shortness of breath, chest pains, or unusual heart beats, seek medical attention immediately.
 Should any of these complications occur, you may require hospitalization and additional treatment.